countable-web/open-source-corporation/hr/README.md

 ### Environment

   * Read about our [ops](../engineering/OPERATIONS.md) and [coding standards](../engineering/CODING_STANDARDS.md).
-  * Create a new Django project using Docker and docker-compose plus PostgreSQL using these practices, and get a team member to code review it using a feature branch and pull request.
+  * Complete the [training exercises](../engineering/TRAINING.md) following these practices and get a team member to code review it using a feature branch and pull request.
   * Get invites from your team members on Trello (link), GitHub (link) and BitBucket (link) for the projects you'll be working on.